 Environmental assessments provide information on environmental risks and how these may be mitigated.
 Any modelling and technical work should be directed towards assessing and mitigating risks that arise from potential impacts, reducing uncertainty, and communicating this (see Middlemis and Peeters 2018).
-The level of analysis of any management objective should be commensurate with the level of risk, as determined by considering the probability and potential consequences of the risk, and the value and condition of the asset.
+The level of analysis of any management objective should be commensurate with the level of risk, as determined by considering the probability and potential consequences of the risk, and the value, condition and vulnerability/sensitivity of the asset.

 The risk assessment process should be commenced at an early stage of the proposed project as the progressive results provide important inputs to other stages of the environmental assessment process.
-Risk assessment should be an iterative process based around causal pathways with progressive results used to continually refine conceptual models, and plans for mitigation, management and monitoring.
+Risk assessment should be an iterative process based around causal pathways with progressive results used to continually refine conceptual models, residual risk and plans for mitigation, management and monitoring.
 As the process progresses, effort is expected to focus on those assets at greatest risk.

 The proponent will need to determine the scope, likelihood and consequences of all potential impacts.
-This could include assessment of the risk from drilling and fracturing chemicals, from beneficial reuse of d ischarges, and from waste (e.g. brines).
+This could include the assessment of the risk from, for example, potential uncontrolled discharges, containment failure, drilling and hydraulic stimulation chemicals, beneficial reuse of discharges, and potential waste contaminants (e.g., brines).

-The potential cumulative impact of all past, present and reasonably foreseeable actions that are likely to impact on water resources and water-dependent assets should be considered.
+The potential cumulative impact of all past, present and reasonably foreseeable actions and activities that are likely to impact on water resources and water-dependent assets should be considered.

-The IESC will consider whether the proponent has demonstrated that the risks can be either avoided or suitably mitigated and may suggest further actions to mitigate or manage residual risks.
+The IESC will consider whether the proponent has demonstrated that the risks can be either avoided or suitably mitigated and may suggest further actions to avoid, mitigate or manage residual risks.

 The IESC will review and evaluate the proponent's assessment of risk in conjunction with information provided by the relevant regulators in their request for advice.
-The IESC will consider a proponent's risk assessment and other assessment documentation in the context of Commonwealth and state water resource plans and schemes (e.g. the Murray-Darling Basin Scheme, Hunter River Salinity Trading Scheme) where these are applicable to the proposed development.
+The IESC will consider a proponent's risk assessment and other assessment documentation in the context of Commonwealth and state water resource plans and schemes (e.g., the Murray-Darling Basin Plan, Hunter River Salinity Trading Scheme) where these are applicable to the proposed development.

-Available bioregional assessments will assist with risk analyses by identifying possible risks and consequences of impacts to water resources and water-dependent assets from CSG and large coal mining development proposals within specific bioregions.
-The bioregional assessments used a modification of the failure modes and effects analysis (FMEA) method (Ford et al. 2016).
+Available bioregional assessments will assist with risk analyses by identifying possible likelihood and consequences of impacts to water resources and water-dependent assets from CSG and large coal mining development proposals within specific bioregions.
+The bioregional assessments, which are a snapshot in time, used a modification of the failure modes and effects analysis (FMEA) method (Ford et al. 2016).
 This may be an appropriate approach for proponents to use.
 Where the proposed development occurs within an area with a bioregional assessment, the IESC will consider the bioregional assessment in its review of the proponent's risk assessment.